re-framejs/re-framejs/docs/Navigation.md

 How do I switch between different panels of a larger app?

-Your `app-db` could have an `:active-panel` key containing an id for the panel being displayed.
+Your `appDb` could have an `:active-panel` key containing an id for the panel being displayed.

 When the user does something navigation-ish (selects a tab, a dropdown or something which changes the active panel), then the associated event and dispatch look like this: